 WhatsApp is rolling out a new update through the Google Play Beta Program, bringing the version up to 22.214.171.124.

 What’s new in this update?
-We discovered that WhatsApp is working on a private newsletter tool, for a future update of the app.
+WhatsApp is working on a feature to manage when automatically removing channel media from the device, and it will be available in a future update of the app!

-Stay up-to-date on WhatsApp news by following WABetaInfo on Twitter.
-You can also discover other new features for WhatsApp beta for Android, iOS, Web/Desktop, and Windows.
+Stay up-to-date on WhatsApp news by following WABetaInfo on X where you can also discover other new features for WhatsApp beta for Android, iOS, Web/Desktop, and Windows.

 Do you like this news?
-Please, let us know on Twitter: we love hearing your feedback!
-If you’re curious to know where you can find WABetaInfo, there is a dedicated page where you can discover our services.
+Please, let us know on X: we love hearing your feedback!
+If you’re curious to see where you can find WABetaInfo, there is a dedicated page where you can discover our services.